SilviaEiden/bikesharing/README.md

 In the initial stage of data exploration of the Citi Bike trip data, it was found that there was a total of 2,344,224 bike rides recorded during the month of August in New York City.
 Of which, 1,900,359 or 81% were from subscribers and 443,865 or 19% from customers.
 This total number of bike rides can also be viewed by gender breakdown.
 This means, 1,530,272 or 65% were male users, 588,431 or 25% were female users and 225,521 or 10% were unknown users.

-For this analysis, the genders are identified as male, female and unknown and the user type is identified as customer or subscriber.
+For this analysis, the genders are identified as male, female and unknown and the user type is identified as customer and subscriber.

 Moreover, a set of interactive visualizations were created to display key findings of bike trips in New York City during the month of August.
-To interact with the graphs please refer to the above link posted under 'Files and Links'.
+To interact with the graphs please refer to the above Tableau Public link posted under 'Files and Links'.
 Lastly, a description of the results for each visualization is included as well.

 <p>&nbsp;</p>